MicrosoftDocs/msteams-docs/msteams-platform/toolkit/debug-your-Teams-app-test-tool.md

 To use a Teams bot app on the Test Tool, you need to provide:

 * The bot message endpoint is the URL that links the Test Tool and your bot.
 You can update with the BOT_ENDPOINT environment variable or use the default value of `http://localhost:3978/api/messages`.
 * (Optional) A configuration file to inform the Test Tool about your customized contextual information in Teams.
 The file is named **teamsapptesttool.yml** in the project's root folder.
-If Teams cannot find this file, it will use the default configuration.
-For more details, see [update Teams context](#customize-teams-context).
+If Teams can't find this file, it will use the default configuration.
+For more information, see [update Teams context](#customize-teams-context).

 ## Test Tool experience in Teams Toolkit